 This track is intended for journalists and other communication specialists who wish to retool and gain understanding of 21st century media.
 This includes study of grassroots reporting and advocacy.
 The track will ensure students are conversant in digital video capture, editing, and production as well as social media management.
 This track is completely online (although face-to-face or online electives in other tracks are available to these students as well).

-Electives in this track include new media law and policy, critiquing marketing communications, digital journalism, digital advocacy and persuasion, globalization, media and social change, and digital media production, and interface design among others being developed for the 2011-2012 academic year.
+Electives in this track include new media law and policy, critiquing marketing communications, digital journalism, digital advocacy and persuasion, globalization, media and social change, and digital media production, and interface design among others being developed.

 This track is intended for students who wish to specialize in various contexts related to community wellness and health interaction such as public health communication; facilitated provider-patient communication; health campaigns and advocacy; and community health and wellness.